-Ecology assessed alternatives proposed rule content, and determined whether they met the goals and objectives of the authorizing statutes.
-Of those that would meet these goals and objectives, Ecology determined whether those chosen for the proposed rule were the least burdensome to those required to comply with them.
+Ecology assessed alternatives to the adopted rule contents, and determined whether they met the goals and objectives of the authorizing statutes.
+Of those that would meet these goals and objectives, Ecology determined whether those chosen for the rule were the least burdensome to those required to comply with them.